gentonje/Speech-to-text-multiple-speaker/ai4collab/README.md

         [Options: local, development, production]
     - SECRET_KEY: A secret key for the Django project.
         [Environment variable in: production]
-    - DEBUG: A boolean value for whether or not to run in debug mode.
     - ALLOWED_HOSTS: A list of strings representing the allowed hosts.
         [Environment variable in: development, production]
     - PSQL_DATABASE_URL: A string representing the database URL.